Ahmed3atef/Ahmed3atef/README.md

-- 👋 Hi, I’m Ahmed Atef
+###👋 Hi, I’m Ahmed Atef

-- 👀 I’m interested in Computer Science
+I'm a self-taught web development student, addicted to coffee and Video games.🌱 I’m currently learning Back-end dev with python and django , AI & ML and Relational Database.

-- 🌱 I’m currently learning Back-end dev with python and django & AI
+> “Thought constitutes the greatness of man.
+Man is a reed, the feeblest thing in nature, but he is a thinking reed.” ― BLAISE PASCAL

-- 💞️ I’m looking to collaborate on work
+👨‍💻 About me: My academic background is in Social Work and I have many of experience in Retail, Logistics.
+I am currently transitioning my career into the IT and CS field also i toked CS50 from Harvard and freecodecamp Courses.

 <div align="center">
   <a href="https://github.com/Ahmed3atef">